Dom Bess sits well and feels ready to play test cricket without pressure | ExBulletin

 I think it would be very difficult to leave family and supporters at home, but it’s an Ashes series away from home, something you dream of playing against the Australians in Australia and trying to win there.
 I don’t think anyone could turn that down, especially not everyone who dreams of doing that.

 It gives me goosebumps when I talk about it, because it’s the pinnacle.
-Just watch the 05 Ashes and then be at school and stay up all night watching the 10-11 series when (Sir Alastair) Cooky scored a hundred after a hundred.
+Just watch the 05 Ashes and then be at school and stay up all night watching the 10-11 series when Cooky [Sir Alastair Cook] scored one hundred after one hundred.

 However, I don’t want to go too far ahead.
 We have five tests against India and we know how good they are at home and away.
 It wouldn’t be best to think about the Ashes now that a big series is on the way.